RLS-Modding/rls_career_overhaul/ReadMe.md

 - **Dynamic Police Interactions**:

   - **Roaming Police**: Police patrol the roads and attempt to pull you over for traffic violations.
-  - **Play as Police**: Purchase a police vehicle and enforce the law.
+  - **Play as Police**: Purchase a police vehicle and enforce the law with levels 1-5 available.
+  - **Loaner Vehicles**: Police officers get access to special loaner vehicles.
+  - **Regional Police**: Added police organizations for Italy and Utah.
-  - **Earn Money**: Evade police or apprehend suspects if you’re an officer.
+  - **Earn Money**: Evade police or apprehend suspects if you're an officer, with reputation-based rewards.

 - **Troubleshooting**: